 © Ministry of Culture and Sports, Government of Spain

-Since 2010, the French Ministry of Culture has placed the co-ordination and promotion of France’s National Archaeology Days (JNA) in the hands of the National Institute for Preventive Archaeological Research (Inrap).
+Since 2010, the French Ministry of Culture has entrusted the National Institute for Preventive Archaeological Research (INRAP) with the co-ordination and promotion of France’s National Archaeology Days (JNA).

-The JNA expanded to Europe in 2019.
-For the first time, seventeen countries participated.
+In 2019, the JNA expanded to all of Europe.
+For the first enlarged event, seventeen countries participated.

-In 2020, France's National Archaeology Days became the European Archaeology Days.
+In 2020, France’s National Archaeology Days became the European Archaeology Days (EAD).

-With more than 1,400 initiatives in Europe and 26 European countries participating, the 2021 European Archaeological Days were a tremendous success!
-Europe’s countries came out in full force for this year’s event, once again, offering more than 830 initiatives, signing the success of these days.
-More than 570 events took place all over France: excavation sites exceptionally opened to the public, educational and fun activities, archaeology villages, meetings with researchers, visits to laboratories, exhibitions, screenings...
-Throughout the three days, the public had the opportunity to take in an abundant programme offered by all those who make archaeology today.
+With more than 1,400 initiatives in Europe and 26 European countries participating, the 2021 European Archaeological Days were a hit!
+Europe’s countries came out in full force once again for the event, offering more than 830 initiatives, and guaranteeing the days’ success.
+More than 570 events were held across France.
+Throughout these three days, the public had the opportunity to take in an abundant programme offered by all those who make archaeology today.

 Video: an introduction to ceramology workshop for schoolchildren; children dig up ceramic shards that need to be reassembled in order to discover an object.